Canary / Finch / Small Bird Diets*

 - Sprouted seeds will help balance your bird’s diet by adding a nutritious supply of high in vegetable proteins, vitamins, minerals, enzymes, and chlorophyll.Soaked and germinated "oil" seeds, like niger and rape seeds, are rich in protein and carbohydrates; while "starch" seeds, such as canary and millets, are rich in carbohydrates, but lower in protein.

 - It is an invaluable food at all times; however, it is especially important for breeding or molting birds.
 Sprouted seeds also serve as a great rearing and weaning food as the softened shell is easier to break by chicks and gets them used to the texture of seeds.

 - Note: Birds that have a tendency towards developing gout should be fed a diet low in protein.
 Plant based protein is not as likely to induce gout, but it can - if fed in large amounts.
 A diet too high in protein diet can also put a pet bird into breeding or hormonal mode.

 Vegetables and fruits should be part of a pet or aviary bird's daily diet.
 This includes apples, grapes, many garden vegetables such as spinach, watercress, field lettuce, poppy, chickweed, dandelions, carrots, corn on the cob, peas, endives and sweet potatoes.

 - Greens: Greens such as dandelion, ChickWeed or Thistle, or salad greens, such as Buk Choy, Lettuce or Cabbage, should be fed daily if possible.
-Just a little - if you have a single bird as you don't want to upset their metabolism.
+Just a little - if you have a single bird, as you don't want to upset its metabolism.